- Common Questions

 - How do I migrate my existing app, plugin or host-editable module project to AndroidX?

-- What about if I can’t use Android Studio?
+- What if I can’t use Android Studio?

 - Add to App